-The motive behind aliens visiting the Earth in movies varies from the benevolent and often misunderstood aliens to the outright malevolent creatures with the destruction of mankind on their evil little minds.
-In 1953 Universal released their first 3D picture with extra-terrestrial beings that kind of fell in the middle of that spectrum, they weren’t here to conqueror the Earth but they also weren’t collecting for the Intergalactic Red Cross either.
+The motive behind aliens visiting the Earth in movies varies from the benevolent and often misunderstood aliens, to the outright malevolent creatures with the destruction of mankind on their evil little minds, and in 1953 Universal released their first 3D picture with extra-terrestrial beings that kind of fell in the middle of that spectrum, they weren’t here to conqueror the Earth, but they also weren’t collecting for the Intergalactic Red Cross either.

 Special shout out to Russell Johnson who plays a telephone lineman that gets abducted by the aliens.
 Kids today would most recognize him as The Professor from Gilligan’s Island.

-Bad Science Moment: It’s not a 50s science fiction movie if somebody isn’t spouting off some scientific gibberish that makes little to no sense, in the case of this movie we get a local university professor who disputes Putman’s claim that an alien craft made the crater and not simply a meteor that everyone else assumes it was.
+Bad Science Moment: It’s not a 50s science fiction movie if somebody isn’t spouting off some scientific gibberish that makes little to no sense, in the case of this movie we get a local university professor who disputes Putman’s claim that an alien craft made the crater, and not simply a meteor that everyone else assumes it was.
 The professor states all the evidence points to it being a meteor, “There’s no sign of excessive radiation anywhere in the area.
 Odd, wouldn’t you say for something coming from outer space?”
-Umm, I I’m not mistaken don’t meteors also come from outer space?
+Umm, If I’m not mistaken don’t meteors also come from outer space?
 Somebody really needs to check that dudes credentials.